The 10+1 Code™

 Manipulation erodes trust by design.
 When guidance becomes covert control, legitimacy collapses.

-Commandment 4: Never Use AI for Conflict
+IV.
+Never Use AI for Conflict

 AI systems must not be designed or deployed to initiate, escalate, or automate harm in human conflict.